Sajakhtar/sveltekit-quitter/README.md

     - `Create policy from template`
     - `Enable delete access for users based on their user ID *`
     - USING expression: `auth.email() = user`

+#### Storage

+Navigate to `Storage` in Supabase and create a new bucket named `images`, toggles the bucket to be public.

+Select `Policies` within the `Storage` menu, and create a new policy under `Other policies under storage.objects`, select:
+- create policy for read for everyone
+  - `Create policy from template`
+  - `Enable read access to everyone`
+- create policy authenticated users to upload images
+  - `Create policy from template`
+  - `Enable insert access for authenticated users only`

 ## Developing